kjylmr/guts/doc/source/internal-components.rst

     such as start migration process.
   * guts-api listens on ``7000`` port by default.

+**guts-scheduler** service:

+  * Schedules migration process.
+  * Takes a migration request from the queue and determines on which migration server host it runs.
+  * Selects a migration node based on conversion space available on the node.

 **guts-migration** service:

   * A worker daemon that creates and manages migration of VM instances